banzai-inc/inspecter/README.md

 for selecting and transforming [Hiccup](https://github.com/weavejester/hiccup) data using simple CSS selectors.

+## Installation
+First add [Specter](https://github.com/redplanetlabs/specter) as a dependency to your project.
+Then add the following dep to your project or deps file:

+[TBD]

 ## Usage

 First be sure to include the relevant libraries: